chibi-20/remediation-web/README.md

 - Track Completed and Unfinished Modules

 🔒 AUTHENTICATION:
-- Secure login for admins using hashed passwords (bcrypt)
+- Secure login for admins using hashed passwords (PHP password_hash)
+- Session management for maintaining login state
 - Each admin manages their own set of students and modules

 📄 MODULE BUILDER: